-As of June 30, 2013, the Company is authorized to grant future awards under one employee share-based compensation plan, which is the ImmunoGen, Inc. 2006 Employee, Director and Consultant Equity Incentive Plan, or the 2006 Plan.
+As of June 30, 2014, the Company is authorized to grant future awards under one employee share-based compensation plan, which is the ImmunoGen, Inc. 2006 Employee, Director and Consultant

+Equity Incentive Plan, or the 2006 Plan.
 At the annual meeting of shareholders on November 13, 2012, an amendment to the 2006 Plan was approved and an additional 3,500,000 shares were authorized for issuance under this plan.
 As amended, the 2006 Plan provides for the issuance of Stock Grants, the grant of Options and the grant of Stock-Based Awards for up to 12,000,000 shares of the Company's common stock, as well as any shares of common stock that are represented by awards granted under the previous stock option plan, the ImmunoGen, Inc. Restated Stock Option Plan, or the Former Plan, that are forfeited, expire or are cancelled without delivery of shares of common stock; provided, however, that no more than 5,900,000 shares shall be added to the 2006 Plan from the Former Plan, pursuant to this provision.
 Option awards are granted with an exercise price equal to the market price of the Company's stock at the date of grant.
 Options vest at various periods of up to four years and may be exercised within ten years of the date of grant.

 The stock-based awards are accounted for under ASC Topic 718, "Compensation-Stock Compensation."
 Pursuant to Topic 718, the estimated grant date fair value of awards is charged to the statement of operations over the requisite service period, which is the vesting period.
 Such amounts have been reduced by an estimate of forfeitures of all unvested awards.
-The fair value of each stock option is estimated on the date of grant using the Black-Scholes option-pricing model with the weighted average assumptions noted in the following table.
+The fair value of each stock option is estimated on the date of grant using the Black- Scholes option-pricing model with the weighted average assumptions noted in the following table.
 As the Company has not paid dividends since inception, nor does it expect to pay any dividends for the foreseeable future, the expected dividend yield assumption is zero.
 Expected volatility is based exclusively on historical volatility data of the Company's stock.
 The expected term of stock options granted is based exclusively on historical data and represents the period of time that stock options granted are expected to be outstanding.
 The expected term is calculated for and applied to one group of stock options as the Company does not expect substantially different exercise or post-vesting termination behavior amongst its employee population.
 The risk-free rate of the stock options is based on the U.S. Treasury rate in effect at the time of grant for the expected term of the stock options.

 Year Ended June 30,

-2013 2012 2011
+2014 2013 2012

 Dividend None None None

-Volatility 60.44% 59.70% 58.81%
+Volatility 60.44% 60.44% 59.70%

-Risk-free interest rate 0.87% 2.16% 2.43%
+Risk-free interest rate 1.74% 0.87% 2.16%

-Expected life (years) 6.3 7.1 7.2
+Expected life (years) 6.3 6.3 7.1

-Using the Black-Scholes option-pricing model, the weighted average grant date fair values of options granted during fiscal 2013, 2012 and 2011 were \$8.60, \$9.00, and \$5.51 per share, respectively.
+Using the Black-Scholes option-pricing model, the weighted average grant date fair values of options granted during fiscal years 2014, 2013 and 2012 were \$10.50, \$8.60, and \$9.00 per share, respectively.

-A summary of option activity under the 2006 Plan as of June 30, 2013, and changes during the twelve month period then ended is presented below (in thousands, except weighted-average data):
+A summary of option activity under the 2006 Plan as of June 30, 2014, and changes during the twelve month period then ended is presented below (in thousands, except weighted-average data):